CHANDMX20/CHANDMX20/README.md

 **Bioinformatics · AI/ML**

-I'm passionate about using generative AI models and ML to solve problems in toxicology and health:
+I'm passionate about using generative AI and machine learning to solve problems across toxicology, genomics, and healthcare:

-- 🧬 Using generative AI for cross-domain translation, such as ***in vitro → in vivo*** extrapolation, treatment → control profiles, etc.
+🧬 Applying generative AI and ML to toxicology and risk assessment, including cross-domain translation such as in vitro → in vivo extrapolation and treatment → control modeling, with applications to NAMs and the 3Rs
-- 🧪 Modeling toxicological responses from high-dimensional data
+🧪 Developing AI/ML and bioinformatics approaches for high-dimensional biological and biomedical data, spanning genomics, toxicology, and healthcare
-- 🧱 Building foundations for scalable data & ML workflows in toxicology and risk assessment
+🧱 Building scalable data, bioinformatics, and ML workflows for biological research, predictive modeling, and data-driven decision-making

 ---